 - On my computer at work (back when I used to work outside the home) — when I simply wanted to browse all of my recipes and find an interesting one I hadn’t fixed in awhile

 You get the idea… I never know when or where I may want to access my recipes.
-So the #1 priority for me was to be able to view (and edit) my recipes on the fly, no matter where I was.
+So the #1 priority for me was to be able to view (and edit) my recipes on the fly, no matter where I happen to be.

-After exploring all of my options and not feeling satisfied with any of the professional recipe programs created specifically for organizing recipes, I decided to think outside the box a bit and move all of my recipes, one by one, from Big Oven into Google Docs.
-UDPATE: Google Docs is now Google Drive.
+After exploring all of my options and not feeling satisfied with any of the professional recipe programs created specifically for organizing recipes, I decided to think outside the box a bit.

-What I really like about using Google Docs for recipes is the ability to quickly copy and paste from another website (or email) recipes that I’d like to try.
+What I really like about using Google Docs for recipes is the ability to quickly copy and paste from another website (or email) specific recipes that I’d like to try:

 With Google Docs, you simply copy & paste the part of a page that you’re interested in (either a recipe stored in another program like Big Oven, or a web page online for example), and you get everything in one click: